nanoporetech/taiyaki/README.md

 # Walk through
 For a walk-through of Taiyaki model training, including how to obtain sample training data, see [docs/walkthrough.rst](docs/walkthrough.rst).

+For an example of training a modifed base model, see [docs/modbase.rst](docs/modbase.rst).

 # Workflows

 ## Using the workflow Makefile